-The 2-litre 8 valve engine produced a respectable 165 horsepower that was directed through a Ferguson epicyclic centre differential that sent 56% of the power to the front and 44% to the rear.
-This was backed up by a viscous-coupling unit that locked up the centre differential in case of wheel spin.
-The front axle of the HF 4WD had an open differential, while the rear axle feature a Torsen limited slip differential.
+The 2-litre 8 valve engine produced a respectable 165 horsepower that was directed through a epicyclic centre differential that sent 56% of the power to the front and 44% to the rear.
+This was backed up by a viscous-coupling unit that provides variable torque transfer from one axle to the other relative to the difference in their angular velocities.
+The front axle of the HF 4WD had an open differential, while the rear axle feature a Torsen torque sensing.

 The HF 4WD’s engine was a further development of FIAT’s twin-cam power unit and featured the same specifications as the Thema turbo.
 Lancia added a Garrett T2 turbocharger and twin-balancer shafts to reduce engine vibration on the HF.